• Skip to main content

 Rotorua

-Even if Auckland is its most famous destination, visitors to North Island know that Rotorua is where its at.
-As New Zealand’s most popular geothermal area, Rotorua showcases some of the country’s most compelling and unique scenery.
+Even if Auckland is its most famous destination, visitors to North Island know: Rotorua is where its at.
+Rotorua is New Zealand’s most popular geothermal area.
+It showcases some of the country’s most compelling and unique natural scenery.

 Champagne Pool in Rotorua

-Rotorua was once one of the most sacred places in Maori culture, revered for its Wai-O-Tapu (Sacred Waters) hot springs.
-There’s still a large Maori contingent in Rotorua, representing a third of its population and spicing up its cultural fabric with unique events and performances.
+Rotorua was once one of the most sacred places in Maori culture.
+The area was revered for its Wai-O-Tapu (Sacred Waters) hot springs.
+There’s still a large Maori contingent in Rotorua.
+The Maori represent a third of Rotorua’s population.
+They spice up the town’s cultural fabric with unique events and performances.

-Although you’ll discover better amenities elsewhere on North Island, the views around the town are unbeatable and must to round out your appreciation of New Zealand’s South Island.
+You’ll discover better amenities elsewhere on North Island, but the views around the town are unbeatable.
+Visiting Rotorua is a must to round out your appreciation of New Zealand’s North Island.

 Ready to plan your trip to Rotorua?
 Here are a few travel resources…